bootstrap-vue/bootstrap-vue/docs/components/pagination-nav/README.md

 | `hide-ellipsis` | never show ellipsis indicators
 | `hide-goto-end-buttons` | never display goto first/last buttons

-Ellipsis inidcator(s) will only be ever shown at the front and/or end of the page number buttons.
+Ellipsis indicator(s) will only be ever shown at the front and/or end of the page number buttons.
 For `limit` values less than or equal to `3`, the ellipsis indicator(s) will never be shown for practical display reasons.